 Too bad she didn’t know that it’s so easy (and cheap!) to make at home (sorry mom, but it’s true!).

-I typically don’t use commercial body products (I even make my own deodorant) so if I were to buy a detangling spray it would have to be made from high quality ingredients.
-This organic hair detangling spray is $9 for a 6 oz bottle.
-That’s a lot!
+I typically don’t use commercial body products (I even make my own deodorant) so if I were to buy a detangling spray it would have to be made from high-quality ingredients.

-Ours costs about $.40 for a 4 oz bottle and judging from the reviews, it works better too!
+Ours costs about $.40 for a 4 oz bottle and judging from the reviews of the store-bought one, it works better too!

 Homemade Hair Detangling Spray